Tutorial: Chatter

 Data formats

-We associate a username with each message in a chatt.
-To post a chatt with the postchatt API, the front-end client sends a JSON Object consisting of "username" and "message".
+To post a chatt with the postchatt API, the front-end client sends a JSON Object consisting of "name" and "message".
 For example:

 {